Happykiller/lilith_front/README.md

 Open your browser and navigate to http://localhost:8080 (or the specified port in your .env file).

-Start a new planning session, and team members can join by accessing the provided URL.
+Start a new planning game, and team members can join by accessing the provided URL.

 Use the Planning Poker interface to estimate each task, and the real-time updates via GraphQL subscriptions will keep everyone in sync.